What is smoke inhalation?

 - Hydrogen cyanide.
 This substance is released when plastic and other synthetic materials burn.
-Like carbon monoxide, hydrogen cyanide interferes with the body’s usage of oxygen.
+Like carbon monoxide, hydrogen cyanide interferes with the body’s use of oxygen.

 - Chemical irritants.
-Smoke contains a number of chemical irritants.
+Smoke contains chemical irritants.
 These irritants can trigger airway inflammation and constriction, as well as other lung damage.
 The irritants found in smoke may vary, depending on the substances that are being burned.

 - Thermal injury.
 The heat contained within smoke can lead to burns within the airways and lungs, triggering severe swelling and inflammation.

 Signs of smoke inhalation vary, depending on how much smoke was inhaled, how long the dog remained in smoky conditions, what chemicals were present in the smoke, etc. A pet exposed to small amounts of smoke for a brief period will have very different clinical signs than a dog confined in an extremely smoky room for a prolonged period.